tidyverse/tibble/tests/testthat/_snaps/as_tibble.md

       as_tibble(list(a = 1, a = 1))
     Error <tibble_error_column_names_must_be_unique>
       Column name `a` must not be duplicated.
+      Use .name_repair to specify repair.
     Code
       as_tibble(list(a = 1, a = 1, b = 1, b = 1))
     Error <tibble_error_column_names_must_be_unique>
       Column names `a` and `b` must not be duplicated.
+      Use .name_repair to specify repair.
     Code
       as_tibble(list(a = new_environment()))
     Error <tibble_error_column_scalar_type>